6 Major Takeaways from PFOA/PFOS CERCLA Designation

 Once a Federal agency learns of a release or potential threat of a release of a hazardous substance, pollutant and/or contaminant, CERCLA authorizes response in one of three ways: by determining no action at the Federal level is warranted; by undertaking a removal action (if the situation presents a more immediate threat); or by assessing the relative risk of the release to other releases via the NPL [National Priorities List] listing process that is the first step towards a longer-term remedial action.

-The Superfund process has several different outcomes, beginning with a preliminary assessment and/or site inspection.
+The CERCLA process has several different outcomes, which can include a preliminary assessment or site inspection, or removal action .
 Not all sites that initially trigger a response will be added to the NPL.
-According to the EPA, only about 3% of assessed sites have been placed on the Superfund list.
+According to the EPA, only about 3% of assessed sites have been placed on the NPL list.

 “This program typically addresses our most contaminated and hazardous sites,” said Macbeth.
-“It’s not a foregone conclusion that one of these sites, because they’re releasing PFAS, is going to become a Superfund site.”
+“It’s not a foregone conclusion that one of these sites, because they’re releasing PFAS, is going to become a listed as an NPL site.”

-The new rule is also expected to affect existing and even closed Superfund sites.
-For existing Superfund sites nearing closure, the designation could push back the timeline of remediation projects, add significant costs, and require new treatment technologies.
-According to Macbeth, the new reporting requirements could also lead to the reopening of previously closed sites as part of the CERCLA 5-year review process.
+For existing CERCLA sites that are nearing closure, this designation could delay the timeline for remediation projects, lead to significant costs, and require new treatment technologies.
+Additionally, the new reporting requirements could lead to the reopening of previously closed sites as part of the CERCLA 5-year review process, according to Macbeth.

 4. Prepare for potential liability and lobbying for protections for public utilities.